FSou1/til/README.md

-# til
+# TIL
-📝 Today I Learned
+A collection of small things that I once learned and decided to write down.